October 16th, 2017

-Once upon a time, a creative-writing instructor praised me in class a few times and I overreacted—I quit my personnel management job, bought a portable typewriter and, with little to say and matching talent, set off into the unknown.
+Once upon a time, a creative-writing instructor praised me in class a few times and I overreacted—I quit my personnel management job, bought a portable typewriter and, with little to say and matching talent, set off into the blue.
 I was a man with a jet pack on his way to the moon and had about two years to get there.
 “What will you write?” some asked.
-I had no idea.
+I hadn’t a clue.
 “Short things,” I replied.
 “Short stories, essays, things like that.”
-Business colleagues commended me for my courage, but it didn’t feel like courage to me, it felt like school letting out for the summer.
+Business colleagues commended me for my courage, but it didn’t feel like courage to me, it felt like school had let out for the summer.
 I hadn’t thought far enough ahead for it to be courage.

 I resorted, then, to going for a drink or two each evening at Phil's, a popular local bar from which I'd lure girls back to my apartment with expectations of sex, then read them stuff I'd written.
 “Well, wasn’t that something!” said one.
 “Oh my God,” said another,” look at the time!”